Hareekshith/blue-team-docker/README.md

 A project created with for the people who are learning/working on the domains of blue-teams.
 This is like their playground, test the vulnerabilities, analyse the exploits and then fix em.

 ## Contents
-- Metasploitable3 (Acts as the vulnerable PC!)
+- Ubuntu (Acts as the vulnerable PC!)
 - Kali Rolling (Acts as the attack box)
 - Wazuh (Acts as the log displayer!)